Bathypterois grallator: Feeding

 Like most members of class Ipnopidae, B. grallator has extremely poor eyesight and no special visual adaptations to help it find food in low-light environments.
 Instead, it uses tactile and mechanosensory cues to identify prey.
 While feeding, the tripod fish stands motionless on its pelvic and tail fins and faces into the current.
 The ends of B. grallator's pectoral fins are receptive to sensory input and can both feel for prey and direct water into the fish's mouth.
 In early stages in life, it is primarily a filter feeder, however, as it grows larger, it can also exhibit ambush hunting behavior.
 B. grallator is extremely well suited to sit-and-wait feeding, and spends much of its life sitting as it waits for prey to drift by.

 B. grallator's diet consists mostly of zooplankton and small animals in the water column, and it undergoes an ontogenetic shift as it grows larger.
 Specimens below 200mm in length are mostly recorded eating small invertebrates such as copepods, amphipods, and crustacean larvae, while larger fish also eat mysids.
 Above 240mm, the tripod fish's diet consists mostly of teleosts and decapods by weight, with approximately 78.7% of their diet consisting of teleosts.
 Due to its height, B. grallator has also been hypothesized to feed on larger gelatinous prey that floats higher in the water column.

 Reproduction

 Tripod fish are simultaneous hermaphrodites, where each individual has both male and female reproductive organs.
+Specifically, the fish has both female and male reproductive tissues through from ovotestes.
 It mates by releasing both sperm and eggs into the water, which can be externally fertilized by another B. grallator.
 In the event one fish cannot find a mate, it can also self-fertilize, which increases the likelihood of reproduction in the sparsely populated abyssal plain.

+Parasitism

+Tripod fish are susceptible to parasites.
+Common parasites that use tripod fish as a host are Steringophorus cf. dorsolineatum, Scolex pleuronectis, Hysterothylacium aduncum, Anisakis sp., and Sarcotretes sp..
+Tripod fish contract the majority of their parasites through their diet.
+When tripod fish feed on things such as crustaceans and zooplankton, they contract parasites that reside within the prey.
+Tripod fish that feed on prey containing larvae are much more likely to contract a parasite.
+Parasites within tripod fish help determine the location and depth of tripod fish since prey that contain specific parasites are found at specific locations and depths.